jpaulm/gofbp/README.md

 - 2 Senders, with outputs concatenated using ConcatStr

-- stream of IPs being distributed among several Receivers using RoundRobinSender
+- stream of IPs being distributed among several Receivers using RoundRobinSender - **currently there is a deadlock in this test case**

 Note: way too much logging - have to make that optional - use a JSON file...?